lengocanh/UdacityProject2/README.md

 Modify the build_model function to lower or remove parameters to get the model train faster

-re.sub is not pickle function, then cannot set the n_jobs param
+re.sub is not pickle function, then cannot set the n_jobs param to run parallel multi train jobs

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>